tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 In the above, we are using closures to store data.
 It's just a trick to show the power of functions and to into the right state of mind for the Lambda Calculus - which provides a complete model of computation using only anonymous functions like those above.
 In a real program I would expect you would use JavaScript's class and object facilities to create data structures.

+### Towards Lambda Calculus and Church Encoding

+Thus, with only pure function expressions and JavaScript conditional expressions (```?:```) we can begin to perform complex computations.
+We can actually go further and eliminate the conditional expressions with more functions!
+Here’s the gist of it: we wrap list nodes with another function of two arguments, one argument, ```whenempty```, is a function to apply when the list is empty, the other argument, ```notempty```, is applied by all internal nodes in the list.
+An empty list node (instead of null) applies the ```whenempty``` function when visited, a non-empty node applies the ```notempty``` function.
+The implementations of each of these functions then form the two conditions to be handled by a recursive algorithm like ```map``` or ```reduce```.
+See [“Making Data out of Functions” by Braithwaite](https://leanpub.com/javascriptallongesix/read#leanpub-auto-making-data-out-of-functions) for a more detailed exposition of this idea.

+These ideas, of computation through pure function expressions, are inspired by Alonzo Church’s *lambda calculus*.
+We’ll be looking again at the lambda calculus later.
+Obviously, for the program to be at all useful you will need some sort of side effect, such as outputting the results of a computation to a display device.
+When we begin to explore PureScript and Haskell later in this course we will discuss how such languages manage this trick while remaining “pure”.

 ---------------

 ## Exercises

-- Implement a fromArray function to construct a list from an array
+- Implement a ```fromArray``` function to construct a ```cons``` list from an array
-- Implement a filter function, which takes a function and a list, and returns another list populated only with those elements of the list for which the function returns true
+- Implement a ```filter``` function, which takes a function and a cons list, and returns another cons list populated only with those elements of the list for which the function returns true
-- Implement a reduce function for these functional lists, similar to javascript’s Array.reduce
+- Implement a ```reduce``` function for these cons lists, similar to javascript’s ```Array.reduce```
-- Implement a concat function that takes two lists as arguments and returns a new list of their concatenation.
+- Implement a ```concat``` function that takes two lists as arguments and returns a new list of their concatenation.
 - How can we update just one element in this list without mutating any data and what is the run-time complexity of such an operation?

 -------------